TeachersFirst - Featured Sites: Week of May 18, 2014

 GradesK to 12

 In the ClassroomUse this tool anywhere a quick, simple poll is required (on any device!).
 Share polls on a projector or interactive whiteboard to discuss and informally assess prior knowledge.
 This is great as you start a new unit and ask questions about the material.
 Discuss in groups why students would choose a particular answer to uncover misconceptions.
 Use for daily quiz questions as a formative assessment.
 Use a class account to have student groups alternate to create the new poll for the next day.
 Place a poll on your teacher web page as a homework inspiration or to ask parent questions to increase involvement.
 Older students may want to include polls on their student blogs to increase reader engagement.
 Have students create polls for the start of project presentations.
 Use polls to generate data for math class (graphing), during elections, or for critical thinking activities dealing with the interpretation of statistics.
 Use "real" data to engage students on issues and current events that matter to them.

 Grades3 to 12

 In the ClassroomShare Optics4Kids during your unit on light.
 Bookmark this site to find classroom experiments that explore the science of light.
-Have students create a word cloud of the important terms they learn from this site using a tool such as Wordle (reviewed here) or WordItOut (reviewed here).
-After completing an experiment, have students upload a photo they have taken and add voice bubbles to explain what they learned using a tool such as Superlame, reviewed here.
+Have students create a word cloud of the important terms they learn from this site using a tool such as WordItOut, reviewed here.
+After completing an experiment, have students upload a photo they have taken and add voice bubbles to explain what they learned using a tool such as Phrase.it, reviewed here.
 Share this resource with parents as a resource for Science Fair projects and fun science projects to try at home.

 Grades6 to 12